jnqqq/augur/Group12/README.md

 - Fixed build warnings in the documentation
 - Merge our documentation with Augur's main documentation
 - Create a video providing an overview of the project
+- Create the shell script `install_dependencies.sh` to automatically install Augur's dependencies

 ### TODO
-- Create the shell script `install_dependencies.sh` to automatically install Augur's dependencies
+- Add our reflections on Sprint 4